Content11 min read

 The comprehensiveness principle

-Google wants to show results that fully satisfy the search.
-Content that partially addresses the topic loses to content that covers it completely.
+Google wants to show results that fully satisfy the searcher's query.
+Content that partially addresses the topic will consistently lose to content that covers it completely.

-A 3,000-word article that rambles isn't better than a 1,500-word article that covers everything relevant concisely.
+Comprehensive doesn't mean long.
+A 3,000-word article that rambles and repeats itself isn't better than a 1,500-word article that covers every relevant angle concisely.
+The goal is completeness, not word count.

 The depth vs. breadth balance

-Match the depth to what the searcher needs, not an arbitrary word count.
+Match the depth of your content to what the searcher genuinely needs, not to an arbitrary word count target.

 Step 6: Edit ruthlessly